lib-package/svelte-lazy-component/README.md

 ## Props

-`this` props accept dynamic import of your component.
+- `this` props accept dynamic import of your component.
+- `threshold` optional props accepts a number, in pixels for when to trigger visibility changes.

 ## Contributing